Azure/azure-sdk-for-ios/sdk/storage/AzureStorageBlob/README.md

 how the client executes a blob upload or download.

-When you call the client's [upload](#downloading-a-blob) or [download](#downloading-a-blob) methods, the client will create and enqueue the transfer within its transfer management engine, returning a `Transfer` object.
-This engine will reliably manage the transfer of the blob between Azure Blob Service and the device, automatically pausing the transfer when network connectivity is lost and resuming it when connectivity is restored.
-Additionally, you may explicitly control the transfer by calling the `Transfer` object's `pause()`, `resume()`, `cancel()`, and `remove()` methods.
+When you call the client's [upload](#downloading-a-blob) or [download](#downloading-a-blob) methods, the client will create and enqueue the transfer within its [transfer management engine](#managed-transfers), returning a `Transfer` object.
+When your application exits with uncompleted transfers in the queue, the transfer management engine will serialize them to disk and restore them the next time your application launches and starts the management engine.

-When your application exits with uncompleted transfers in the queue, the transfer management engine will serialize them to disk and restore them the next time your application launches and creates a client.
 However, because your application could contain multiple client instances with different credentials and configurations, it's necessary to provide each client with a restoration ID so that when transfers are restored, they can be re-associated with the correct client instance.

 If your application only ever creates a single client, it's sufficient to simply choose a value unique to your application (e.g. "MyApplication") as your restoration ID.
 Using a value unique to your application will ensure that the